itruffat/ONABOBFE4P_BrainFck_Emulators/README.md

-# Oh No Another Brain F*ck Emulator (For Python)
+# Oh No, Another Bunch Of Brain F*ck Emulators (For Python)

 ## Introduction

+_TL;DR This is a project to help you interpret/emulate BrianF*ck programs in Python.
+You can either use the interpreters/emulators_
+_that are already bunlded with it or easily create custom ones that follow the exact specifications you need._

-As the name implies, this is just another BrianF*ck emulator done in Python.
-BF was originally designed as an easy language to compile language (not really caring if it was actually useful), which also made the job of creating a personal emulator for it almost trivial.
-Originally created as _"Oh No Another Tiny BF Emulator"_, I created this project because I wanted to do some experiments in BF, and using a custome emulator allowed me to start debugging fast.
+Since BF was originally designed to be an easy-to-compile language (not really caring if it was actually useful), the job of creating a personal interpreter for it is almost trivial.
+Originally created as _"Oh No Another Tiny BF Emulator"_, I created this project because I wanted to do some debugging in BF, and using a custome interpreter allowed me to know where to look.

-However, the hooks I was using for debugging could be abstracted, creating a more customizable code.
-Following that same logic, certain behaviours could be made controllable by initialization arguments, allowing the user to create a huge number of different BF machines.
-This is important since [BF is not a thoroughly defined language](https://en.wikipedia.org/wiki/Brainfuck#Portability_issues), and issues like cell-size, computer number format (8-bits/16-bits, signed/unsigned, etc), pointer behaviour after going beyond the threshold are not defined and can be decided by the user.
+However, I realized there was potential for more.
+The hooks I was using for debugging could be abstracted, creating a more customizable program.
+Following that same logic, certain behaviours could be made controllable by initialization arguments, allowing the user to create a huge number of different BF interpreters/machines.
+This is important since [BF is not a thoroughly defined language](https://en.wikipedia.org/wiki/Brainfuck#Portability_issues), and issues like cell-size, computer number format (8-bits/16-bits, signed/unsigned, etc) or pointer behaviour after going beyond the threshold are not defined and can be decided by each programmer.

-As such, ONABFE4P is a library that allows you to create a BF emulator profile that follows the specifications you need.
+As such, ONABOBFE4P can be though as a Multi-specification BrainF*ck interpreter/emulator with hooks to enable customized behaviour and easy debugging.

 ## How to run

-To run already coded emulator profiles, simply use the CLI client, adding an emulator name and a program file or a program string.
+To run already coded an emulator, simply use the CLI client, adding an emulator name and a program file or a program string.
 Examples: